© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Park pale at Marwell, south-east of Cowleaze Copse is a scheduled monument protected by Historic England under reference 1012194.
 View the official record →

-Park pale at Marwell is a post-medieval earthwork consisting of a substantial bank and ditch that formerly enclosed a deer park.
+Park pale at Marwell is a linear earthwork and former deer park boundary dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012194.

 Park pale at Marwell, south-east of Cowleaze Copse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012194.